Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 ## Retrain the Predictive Model

-### Deploy Training Machine Learning Web Service
+### Deploy the Training Machine Learning Web Service
 1. Go to https://gallery.cortanaintelligence.com/Experiment/Retail-Churn-Train-1
 2. Click ***Open in Studio*** on the right.
 Log in if needed.
 3. Choose the region and workspace where the experiment should be copied.
 Choose the region where your resource group resides and the Azure ML workspace you created earlier.
 Wait until the experiment is copied.
 5. Add your database information in the two **Import Data** modules.
 You only need to change "Database server name", "Database name", "User name", and "Password".
 Use the information you collected in the "Azure SQL Data Warehouse" memo table.
 Leave the query as it is.
 6. Click **Run** at the bottom of the page.
 It takes around three minutes to run the experiment.
-7. Click **Deploy Web Service** at the bottom of the page, choose classic web service, and click "Yes" to publish the web service.
+7. Click **Deploy Web Service** at the bottom of the page, choose a classic web service, and click "Yes" to publish the web service.
 This will lead you to the web service page.
 The web service page can also be found by clicking the WEB SERVICES button on the left menu once logged into your workspace.
 8. Copy the API key from the web service home page and save it to the memo table given below.
 9. Click the ***BATCH EXECUTION*** link under the ***API HELP PAGE section***.
 On the BATCH EXECUTION help page, copy the Request URI under the Request section and add it to the table below as you will need this information later.
-Copy only the URI part https:… /jobs, ignoring the URI parameters starting with ? .
+Copy only the URI part (`https:… /jobs`), ignoring the URI parameters starting with a question mark (`?`).

   | **Train Machine Learning Web Service** |                           |
   | --------------------------- |--------------------------|